Anti-Bot

 What works against Forter

-Browser-fingerprint hardening alone does not work — Forter scores identity, not fingerprints.
-The mitigations are operational rather than technical: matching billing address to IP geolocation, using payment instruments with prior clean history, pacing accounts so they accumulate organic activity before checkout, and avoiding the velocity patterns (10 accounts / 10 minutes / same IP block) that Forter's network sees across customers.
-Forter shares decline signals across all merchant customers — an identity that declined at one Forter customer is flagged at every other Forter customer.
+Hardening your browser fingerprint alone won't help, because Forter scores identity, not fingerprints.
+The countermeasures are operational, not technical: match the billing address to the IP location, use payment cards with a clean track record, let accounts age and build up real activity before checking out, and avoid the velocity patterns (for example, 10 accounts in 10 minutes from the same IP block) that Forter watches for.
+Importantly, Forter shares decline signals across every store that uses it — an identity declined at one Forter customer is flagged at all the others.

 Related terms